- Asked by: Linda Fabiani, MSP for Central Scotland, Scottish National Party

 Answered by Tom McCabe on 1 September 2003

-To ask the Scottish Executive what progress it has made towards ensuring the provision of mainstream health services, as referred to in The same as you?
+To ask the Scottish Executive what progress it has made towards the foundation of a Scottish centre for learning disability, as referred to in The same as you?
 A review of services for people with learning disabilities.

 Answer